Şeyda Kurt: Life

 Şeyda Kurt grew up in Cologne, where her grandparents had come from Turkey in the 1960s.
 Her family is Kurdish and of Turkish origin.
-Even as a schoolgirl, she was politically active in migrant self-organizations such as the DIDF Youth and other political associations.
 From 2011 to 2017, she studied at the University of Cologne and at the Université Bordeaux Montaigne Philosophy and Romance studies.
 During her studies, she completed various journalistic internships and worked as a freelance journalist for Die Tageszeitung and the Kölner Stadt-Anzeiger, among others.
-She has also worked for various film festivals (including the Cologne Short Film Festival) and cultural events.
+She has also worked for various film festivals (including International Short Film Festival Oberhausen) and cultural events.
 Between 2017 and 2020, she completed a master's degree in Cultural Journalism at the Berlin University of the Arts, among others with theater critic Dirk Pilz and Bascha Mika.
 Between 2018 and 2020 she was a scholarship holder of the Fazit Foundation.

-Kurt locates her journalistic work in the field of tension between Marxism and Queer feminist theory and practice.
 She lives in Cologne and Berlin.

+In October 2023, she travelled to Lampedusa at the invitation of the humanitarian and human rights organisation Medico International and participated in a mission aboard the reconnaissance aircraft of the german sea rescue organisation Sea-Watch over the Mediterranean.
+In November 2025, Kurt was part of an international delegation of the Progressive International that visited the West Bank, alongside, among others, Croatian philosopher Srećko Horvat and Scottish Guardian journalist Ewen MacAskill.
+Since January 2026, she has been a member of the advisory board of the association Medien in Bewegung, which is dedicated to political media literacy.